bmw-ece-ntust/internship/Installation/UEARNSIM.md

 ## UERANSIM
 > Make sure you have enough space in your VM by making a bigger storage.
-In this example I am using 8GB (~~I tried 4GB~~ --> it did not work)
+In this example I'm using 8GB (~~I tried 4GB~~ --> it didn't work)
 ## A bit about 5G, OAI, and USRP
 ![image](https://github.com/bmw-ece-ntust/internship/assets/123353805/6f3d3d54-e43e-46ff-a9d0-33ad421d6626)